kahz12/Grimore-MD/README.md

 ### The Oracle (RAG)
 - **Grounded Q&A** — `grimoire ask` retrieves relevant chunks, composes a local-LLM answer, and cites sources as wikilinks.
+- **Hybrid retrieval** — BM25 (FTS5) and cosine similarity are fused with **Reciprocal Rank Fusion**, so exact terms (proper nouns, jargon) and fuzzy concepts both land.
+Degrades to BM25-only if the embedder is down, or vector-only if FTS5 isn't compiled in.
 - **Insight export** — save responses back into the vault as first-class, linked notes.

 ### Visual layer